arlusf/espdiff.sh/README.md

   less
     fast - files do not have to load completely before display begins
-    caveat: no line color buffer for hidden lines (scroll-back coloring is reversed)
+    caveat: no color buffer for hidden lines (scroll-back coloring is reversed)

   strategies for consistent background color